Mayaank88/Clang/README.md

 # Clang
-All my C programs of college as well as CS50 would be stored here.
+All my C programs of college can be seen here.